decebal/jackpot-bootstrap/README.md

 ## 🚀 Architecture

-This monorepo contains the following microservices:
+This monorepo follows Clean Architecture principles and is built with a microservices approach.
+It contains the following services:

 - **Admin Service**: User management, authentication, and system administration
 - **Metrics Service**: Metrics collection, analysis, and reporting
 - **Scheduler Service**: Job scheduling and execution
 - **Gateway Service**: API gateway for external communication
 - **Engine Service**: Core business logic processing

+The services communicate with each other using gRPC, and the entire monorepo is managed with Turborepo for efficient builds and dependency management.

 ## 📋 Prerequisites